• Skip to primary navigation

 Related: Dog Has Anxiety | 10+ Tips to Help Your Dog Feel Less Anxious

-Now, I don't mean to come down on you and tell you not to pet your dog, but you should be aware of the emotional state your dog is in when you're giving them eye contact, touch, or verbal connection.
+Now, I don't mean to tell you not to pet your dog, but you should be aware of the emotional state your dog is in when you're giving them eye contact, touch, or verbal connection.

 Your dog should be able to calmly accept a slow pet from the shoulders to the hips (think like a massage pet), without it exciting them and encouraging them to become more elevated in their mood.